-In May 2015, the Ashmolean Museum and the Social Sciences Division (SSD) joined forces to hold LiveFirday: Social Animals.
+In May 2015, the Ashmolean Museum and the Social Sciences Division joined forces to hold an after-hours event, LiveFriday: Social Animals.

-The public were invited to get behind the scenes of the Division’s research through live music, immersive performances, interactive workshops, loive mass experiments and lively talks.
+The public were invited to go behind the scenes of the division’s research through live music, immersive performances, interactive workshops, live experiments and short talks.

-Over 4500 people attended the event, which was delivered by over 70 social scientists from across SSD.
+Over 4,500 people attended the event, which was delivered by over 70 social scientists.

 How did this help build capacity?

-Strategic support and considerable time investment from senior leadership teams at the Ashmolean and SSD demonstrated the esteem placed on the event.
-By providing over 60 hours of tailored advice and guidance, the Divisional and Museum teams supported researchers to take risks with unique methods of engagement, inviting them to move beyond one-way dissemination and develop activities with a strong focus on active participation, and explore how the public could feed into research.
-Feedback from researchers noted it was “really fun and valuable to think of different ways to explain, show, convey and why my subject matters.”
+Strategic support and considerable time investment from senior leadership teams at the Ashmolean and the Social Sciences Division demonstrated the value placed on the event.
+By providing over 60 hours of tailored advice and guidance, the divisional and museum teams supported researchers to take risks with unique methods of engagement, inviting them to move beyond one-way dissemination and develop activities with a strong focus on active participation, and explore how the public could feed into research.
+Feedback from researchers noted it was “really fun and valuable to think of different ways to explain, show, convey and why my subject matters".

-Critically in terms of building public engagement capacity, the event enabled a cohort of over 70 researchers from al career stages and disciplines to develop new skills, including creativity, translation, listening, presenting, planning and collaborating.
+In terms of building public engagement capacity, the event enabled a cohort of over 70 researchers from all career stages and disciplines to develop new skills, including creativity, translation, listening, presenting, planning and collaborating.
 In terms of legacy, a number of training resources were created to support researchers in their preparation for the event; and many involved have since helped to train other researchers, acting as mentors and academic champions.
-Furthermore, this programme gave researchers the impetus to seek further public engagement training offered by the divisional Research and Impact team.
+Furthermore, this programme gave researchers the impetus to seek further public engagement training offered by GLAM's Research and Impact team.

-The enthusiasm of the audience to engage with the ‘serious’ research showcased has encouraged the Ashmolean to integrate more challenging researcher-led activities into future programmes.
-Social Animals has also encouraged researchers to explore working with public facing spaces and organisations elsewhere.
+The enthusiasm of the audience to engage with the research has encouraged the Ashmolean to integrate more challenging researcher-led activities into future programmes.
+Social Animals has also encouraged researchers to explore working with public-facing spaces and organisations elsewhere.